THE HOUSES ON THE ARNDALE

 For all the ideals the rooftop location presented it did have its downfalls - the financial handling of the company was peculiar and often unfair, the area was lively and thus the go-to spot for parties which, although not a problem in itself, left the area open to crime as with the Cromford Court that came before.

-Around Cromford Court’s peak in the late 1980s Manchester’s city centre population was less than 1,000 but this summer, at a little over 503,000 for the region with more than 15,000 in the city, it had cemented its place as Britain’s boom city; growing at a rate three times the national average.
+Around Cromford Court’s peak in the late 1980s Manchester’s city centre population was fewer than 1,000 but this summer, at a little over 503,000 for the region with more than 15,000 in the city, it had cemented its place as Britain’s boom city; growing at a rate three times the national average.

 A masterplan for the next 15 years hopes to grow the city further, aiming for 80,000 more residents and 60,000 more homes.
 Part of this plan encourages a flurry of skyscrapers- it seems that the abundance of empty units in quite remarkable old builds are being brushed aside in favour of a glazed (and so far unimaginative) myriad of buildings, but there was a time the city if not a little misguided was fundamentally more innovative than that.